Alfresco/alfresco-ng2-components/docs/core/toolbar.component.md

 </adf-toolbar>
 ```

-The code above is based on the `<mat-menu>` component from the `@angular/material` library.
-You can use any custom menu component as well.

 ![](../docassets/images/adf-toolbar-03.png)

-Once you click the menu button you should see the following menu items as defined earlier:
+With the menu set up like this, you would see the following menu items as defined earlier
+when you click the menu button:

 ![](../docassets/images/adf-toolbar-04.png)